2019 New York Jets season: Week 12: vs. Oakland Raiders

-With the win, the Jets improved to 4–7, with a 3 game win streak.
+With the win, the Jets improved to 4–7, with a 3-game win streak.

 Week 13: at Cincinnati Bengals

-Facing the Bengals who came into the game with a record of 0-11, the Jets didn't score a single touchdown and didn't have a single offensive drive moving the ball within the Bengals' 20 yard line.
+Facing the Bengals who came into the game with a record of 0–11, the Jets didn't score a single touchdown and didn't have a single offensive drive moving the ball within the Bengals' 20 yard line.
 With the loss, the Jets fell to 4–8, snapping their 3-game winning streak and giving Cincinnati its first win of the year.
 This loss, along with the Dolphins loss from Week 9, marks the first time in NFL history a team lost twice to teams who had 0–7 or worse records.

 Week 14: vs. Miami Dolphins

-The Jets win put them at 5-8.